 Members updated on relevant events at their institutions

-Ukraine partner scheme – there were many comments that there had been little/no communication from the Ukrainian side and no guidance /input from UK organisations e.g. Sconul.
+Ukraine partner scheme – there were many comments that there had been little/no communication from the Ukrainian side and limited cascade of guidance on a coordinated solution from sector organisations e.g JISC/SCONUL about a UK wide approach.
 Guy mentioned the licensing problems inhibiting the ability to supply.
 George mentioned it had been discussed at Sconul meetings but with no clear directive so far.

-Creative Commons article – this was an interesting read, and lead to a discussion of CC licences and institutions being fined for misattributing material by copyright “trolls”.
+Creative Commons article – this was an interesting read, and lead to a discussion of CC licences and institutions being fined for misattributing material by copyright “trolls” Including the sharing of an open letter which may be useful in response to particular reverse search engines pursuing attribution: Link here

-Copyright Resources to share – Lisa will check with Alex if Birmingham can store the spreadsheet, if not it may be possible to store it at Aston, or we can investigate whether Mercian have a shared drive.
-The resources can be either freely available or created by group members Action: Lisa to report back to Luke/Caroline
+Copyright Resources to share – Lisa will check with Alex if Birmingham can store the spreadsheet, if not it may be possible to store it at Aston, or we can investigate whether Mercian have or can obtain a shared drive for use by subgroups.
+The resources can be either freely available or those created by group members Action: Lisa to report back to Luke/Caroline

 Library content for students with extra needs – we discussed RNIB Bookshare and how best to allow the students access, check their eligibility, and refer them.
 Many institutions also use Sensus Access and Lisa was checking what stats are available from it.
 Action: Lisa to report back